jannatulhashi/python-api-challenge/README.md

 To add only the WeatherPy.ipynb file to GitHub, for example, type git add WeatherPy.ipynb.I will keep in mind that I would have to add each file individually when adding or updating a file.
 A more efficient solution is to add all of the files that I don't want to track to the .gitignore file.

 Before adding my files to GitHub, add api_keys.py to the .gitignore file by following these steps:

   1: Open my python-api-challenge GitHub folder in VS Code.

-  2:Open the .gitignore file and type the following code on the first line:
+  2: Open the .gitignore file and type the following code on the first line:

 **Adding config.py file.**